Sylhet Titans: History

-Initially owned by Sylhet Sports Limited under the leadership of former Bangladesh Finance Minister Abul Maal Abdul Muhith, the team’s ownership later passed to his son, Shahed Muhith, who became the chairman.
+Since the inception of the Bangladesh Premier League (BPL) in 2012, a Sylhet-based franchise has competed in every edition.
+Initially owned by Sylhet Sports Limited under the leadership of former Bangladesh Finance Minister Abul Maal Abdul Muhith, the team's ownership later passed to his son, Shahed Muhith, who became the chairman.
 For the sixth edition of the BPL, the franchise appointed former Pakistani cricketer Waqar Younis as head coach, with international cricketer David Warner named as captain.
 However, Warner was forced to step down due to injury, and former Bangladesh national team all-rounder Alok Kapali took over as captain.

 In November 2019, the team was rebranded as Sylhet Thunder after 24Bazar.biz became its sponsor.
 The team underwent another change in ownership prior to the 2021–22 Bangladesh Premier League.
 Following the new ownership, the team was rebranded as Sylhet Sunrisers.

 In September 2022, ownership was acquired by Future Sports Bangladesh, who renamed the team to Sylhet Strikers.

 In November 2025, Cricket With Sami took ownership of the team renaming it to Sylhet Titans.